mmiscool/BREP/README.md

 - Browser test runner captures per-test canvas snapshots (with auto Zoom‑to‑Fit) and shows them in the log dialog.
 - Easy to use plugin system lets you import your own plugins from github repos.

+## What's New

+- 3D Model Import improvements
+  - Import button prefers 3MF with embedded feature history; falls back to pure geometry when no history is present.
+BREP JSON is still supported for history‑only import.
+  - The Import 3D Model feature auto‑detects STL vs 3MF from strings, data URLs, or ArrayBuffers.
+3MFs are merged to a single editable mesh; STLs import as geometry only.
+  - File Manager save/load now uses compact 3MF with embedded feature history and thumbnail; legacy JSON remains compatible for older saves.
+- Image to Face + Image Editor
+  - “Edit Image” launches an in‑app paint‑like editor.
+If no image is set, it starts with a 300×300 white canvas by default.
+  - Editor UI prefers dark mode (image unaffected), renders at true 1:1 pixels with DPR‑aware crispness, and shows immediately on open.
+  - Resize handle on the bottom‑right lets you expand or crop the working canvas; edits are preserved when growing, cropped when shrinking.
+  - Brush improvements: live cursor outline, shapes (round/square/diamond), eraser honors brush shape, smooth dabbed strokes.
+  - Paint Bucket tool with tolerance slider (0–255) fills contiguous regions based on the composited image (background + edits) while applying paint only to the draw layer.
+  - Finish/Cancel close the editor; Finish updates the feature image and triggers a recompute.

 ## Plugins and Example

 - Example plugin repository: https://github.com/mmiscool/BREPpluginExample